 - Avoid touching your eyes, nose, and mouth unless you have just washed your hands with soap

 - Cover your cough and sneeze with a tissue or into your arm, not your hand

 - If you are a return traveler (including travel to the United States of America) OR have MILD symptoms – you MUST self-isolate.
 Most people with MILD symptoms will recover at home with no issues.
 You are helping limit the spread of the virus by staying at home.

 - Social distancingrefers to creating physical distance between ourselves so that we can limit the spread of the virus.
 Social distancing by all is IMPERATIVE to limit transmission in the community, to protect vulnerable populations and outbreaks in institutions.
 We must ‘flatten the curve’ so we don’t see spikes in cases.
 By this, I mean that we want to slow down transmission of the virus and lessen the number of cases in the community that happen at the same time, so that our health system continues to work properly.
 Having a sharp increase of cases in a small timeframe will overload our healthcare resources and have more severe impacts on our community.
 Social distancing is important for everyone at this time, but especially important for our older adult community (55+).
-Do NOT gather in groups.
+Do NOT gather in groups of more than 10 people.
 Practice social distancing.